 Even though I enjoyed my time tubing, there was very little mourning from me when I heard that the bars along the river had been shuttered.
 I couldn’t be happier that this gorgeous area is now getting attention for its natural attractions rather than its inebriating ones, as experiencing them the next day ended up being a highlight of our time in Vang Vieng and Laos in general.

-After our day on the Nam Song, we had no desire to join the hungover, sunburnt crowds for another round as they headed off for the river the next morning.
+After our day on the Nam Song, we had no desire to join the hungover, sunburnt crowds as they headed off for another round on the river the next morning.
 Instead, my two traveling companions, our Scottish and Canadian tubing buddies, and I decided to get away from the drunken bubble of Vang Vieng and explore the surrounding countryside.
 I’m so glad that we did, and I can now fully endorse the new focus on outdoor activities happening in the area.

 For us, the adventure took the form of renting motorbikes and bicycles and hitting the road.
 Within easy distance of the town center are a number of caves and attractions, not to mention the stunning views of limestone mountains and colorful fields to be found around every turn.
 It was glorious to be out on the road, which was nearly empty save for a few locals and herds of cattle.
 We mostly rode without an agenda, reveling in the beauty around us and occasionally stopping to check out a cave or particularly awe-inspiring vista.
 Now, the tourist infrastructure is better developed and there are lots of options for adventure, including everything from sunset hikes to kayaking to hot air balloon rides!